 Mr Mallard pleaded guilty to the lesser charge of fighting in a public place and was ordered to pay $500 to the Salvation Army Bridge programme, which deals with alcohol and drug dependency.

-Next story in National: Electricity market successful, says minister
+Next story in New Zealand: Electricity market successful, says minister

 Copyright © 2013, Radio New Zealand